 At Dermatology & Cutaneous Surgery Institute (DCSI), we specialize in offering expert dermatology creams for eczema treatment.
 Eczema, a common skin condition affecting over 31 million individuals in the US annually1, can be both uncomfortable and frustrating.
 Dr. Wassef is a board-certified Delray Beach dermatologist with many years of experience treating the skin.
 Whether you’re dealing with eczema yourself or your child is, Dr. Wassef and his team are here to provide individualized care for optimal results.

-What is the Main Cause of Eczema?
+What Is the Root Cause of Eczema?

 How to Treat Eczema

 Controlling eczema and the symptoms that come with it is possible.
-If you are worried about red patches on the skin, it’s time to contact a dermatologist.
+If you are worried about red patches on the skin, it’s time to contact us, your next dermatologist.
 Dermatology & Cutaneous Surgery Institute has offices in Delray Beach and Wellington that can help all patients treat any skin condition that is present.
 If you are in need of eczema treatment for kids or even for yourself, schedule an appointment with us today!
 We are happy to help everyone maintain healthy skin.